rajprakharpatel/OCR_SnippingTool/Tesseract_README.md

 In this app pytesseract - a python library for implementing Tesseract ocr on Snipped Images

-A Tesseract Installer(tesseract-ocr-w64-setup-<version>.exe) will be copied to installation folder from where user will have to install it manually.
+A Tesseract Installer(tesseract-ocr-w64-setup-<version>.exe) will be copied to installation folder from where user can to install it manually or download desired version from this [link](https://digi.bib.uni-mannheim.de/tesseract/).

+### To use Tesseract as standalone program
-To use just Tesseract through commandline user will have to setup some Environment variables for which instructions aregiven in the readme file inside tesseract installation folder
+To use just the Tesseract through commandline user will have to setup some Environment variables for which instructions are:

+1. Create new enviorment variable named **TESSDATA_PREFIX** and assign the path of tessdata directory inside Tesseract installation directory.

+2. Add  the path of your installation directory to the **PATH** environment variable

-This app will work fine if tesseract is installed in the default location, other wise user will have to setup the Environment variables as mentioned above
+**This app will work fine if tesseract is installed in the default location, other wise user will have to setup the Environment variables as mentioned above**